-On November 21, 2003, we entered into a \$20 million revolving credit facility with Brown Brothers Harriman and Company (the "bank").
-The credit facility, which expires on January 1, 2007 and bears an interest rate equal to the bank's base rate, which at March 31, 2006 was equal to the prime rate of 7.75%.
+On November 21, 2003, we entered into a \$20 million revolving credit facility with Brown Brothers Harriman & Co. (the "bank").
+The credit facility, which expires on January 1, 2007, bears an interest rate equal to the bank's base rate, which at June 30, 2006 was equal to the prime rate of 8.25%.
 The credit facility contains covenants relating to net income, debt service coverage and cash flow coverage.
 We are currently in compliance with such covenants.
-The credit facility requires us to seek approval from the bank prior to any acquisition where the purchase price will exceed \$10 million in stock or \$6 million in cash.
+The credit facility requires creditor approval for acquisitions funded with cash in excess of \$6 million and for acquisitions funded with equity in excess of \$10 million and the sale of assets with carrying values in excess of \$2 million annually.
 We are assessed a .25% fee on the unused portion of the credit facility.
-As of December 31, 2005 and March 31, 2006, there was \$8.5 million outstanding under the credit facility.
-As of March 31, 2006, we had available borrowing capacity under our revolving credit facility of \$11.5 million, but were limited to borrowing approximately \$9.0 million by the revolving credit facility's covenants.
+As of June 30, 2006, we had \$6.5 million outstanding under our credit facility, a decrease of \$2 million due to repayments during the second quarter of 2006, compared to \$8.5 million as of December 31, 2005.
+As of June 30, 2006, we had available borrowing capacity under our revolving credit facility of \$13.5 million, but were limited to borrowing approximately \$12.2 million by the revolving credit facility's covenants.
+It is our intention to enter into a new revolving credit facility prior to the expiration of the existing facility.

 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary as a result of a number of factors.
 Based on our current operations and current operating plans, we expect that our available cash, cash generated from current operations and debt capacity will be sufficient to finance current operations and capital expenditures for 12 months and beyond.
 However, we may use substantial amounts of capital to accelerate product development or expand our sales and marketing activities.
 We may need to raise additional capital in order to make significant acquisitions.
 Additional capital raising activities will dilute the ownership interests of existing stockholders to the extent we raise capital by issuing equity securities and we cannot assure you that we will be successful in raising additional capital on favorable terms or at all.
-Our credit facility with Brown Brothers Harriman contains limitations on our ability to incur additional indebtedness and requires creditor approval for acquisitions funded with cash in excess of \$6 million and for acquisitions funded with equity in excess of \$10 million and the sale of assets with carrying values in excess of \$2 million annually.
+In addition, we believe that the absence of cash inflows from our discontinued businesses will not have an impact on our ability to support our current operations or operating plans.